antingeneller/Tractatus-Analyzer-Engine/README.md

-The following was an attempt to construct (vibe-code) a model which term-indexes a natural language string in relation to the propositions laid out in Wittgenstein's Tractatus Logico-Philosophicus and thereby classify it within early-Wittgenstein's logical atomist model.
+The following was an attempt to construct (vibe-code) a model which term-indexes a natural language string in relation to the propositions laid out in Wittgenstein's Tractatus Logico-Philosophicus and thereby classify it within the early-Wittgenstein logical atomist model.